nomada314/starter-academic/content/post/BS/Lec1_Muestreo.md

 | Real Estate            |      2 |
 | Utilities              |      2 |

-Number of companies to select from each GICS sector

 The following code defined an empty vector and a variable `namesGICS` with the names of the GICS sectors.
 The `for` cycle loops thru the GICS